Creating a Schematic Template

 A schematic template was applied to a schematic sheet.
 Note that placeholder Special Strings have been updated with parameter values.

 A Workspace schematic template can also be used as a configuration data item in one or more defined Environment Configurations.
 An environment configuration is used to constrain a designer's working environment to only use company-ratified design elements.
 Environment configurations are defined and stored within the Team Configuration Center – a service provided through the Workspace.
-Once you have connected to the Workspace, and chosen (if applicable) from the selection of environment configurations available to you, Altium Designer will be configured, with respect to use of schematic templates.
+Once you have connected to the Workspace and chosen (if applicable) from the selection of environment configurations available to you, Altium Designer will be configured with respect to the use of schematic templates.
 If the chosen environment configuration has one or more defined schematic templates, then only those defined templates can be used.
 If the chosen environment configuration applicable to you does not have any schematic templates specified/added, then these will remain manually definable.
-In other words, you are free to use local templates, or manually reuse a Workspace-based schematic template.
+In other words, you are free to use local templates or manually reuse a Workspace-based schematic template.
 For more information, see Environment Configuration Management (Altium 365 Workspace, Enterprise Server Workspace).

 Saving an Existing Local Schematic Template to the Workspace